-Heterotrophic nanoflagellates are more common than autotrophic nanoflagellates, though exhibit low species diversity (only three or four species in most lakes).
-They are particularly abundant in shallow lakes; Parphysomonas is very common.
+Heterotrophic nanoflagellates are more common than autotrophic nanoflagellates, although their species diversity is small (only three or four species in most lakes).
 Ciliates are found in low numbers, with Strombidium the most common species.
 A species of Holyophyra is also found in most lakes.
 Rotifers occur sporadically in a number of lakes, and the cladoceran Daphniopsis studeri is widespread but found in low numbers.